 laboratory testing to identify existing medical conditions and current substance use.

 Interpretation: Completion of the physical exam and/or lab work should never delay the initiation of medication-assisted treatment.
-This standard requires that all individuals receiving office-based opioid treatment have an up-to-date physical exam that meets the requirements of the standard.
-If a current physical exam that satisfies these requirements is not present in the person’s record, the prescriber should conduct the exam as part of the comprehensive assessment process or facilitate completion of the exam in partnership with the individual and applicable providers.
+This standard requires that all people receiving office-based opioid treatment have an up-to-date physical exam that meets the requirements of the standard.
+If a current physical exam that satisfies these requirements is not present in the person’s record, the prescriber should conduct the exam as part of the comprehensive assessment process or facilitate completion of the exam in partnership with the person and applicable providers.

 Examples: Guidelines published by the American Society of Addiction Medicine and by the Substance Abuse and Mental Health Services Administration include practice recommendations for conducting physical exams and laboratory testing.